with Organic Technology

 - Batman Beyond has strong elements of this with the splicers and Kobra cult who are heavily into genetic manipulation.

-- Not really a huge concern as of yet, but western cultures are well on the precipice of this being an actual thing in several to more years away like starting begin creating organic body parts from 3D painting in progress on this decede.
+- Not really a huge concern as of yet, but western cultures are well on the precipice of this being an actual thing in several to more years away like starting begin creating organic body parts from 3D painting in progress on this decede, And recently announced that UK is first nation to legalizing make genetic engineered babies from it's three parent's DNA.

-- Already, cloning is being carried out with animals on small levels, transsexual operations and plastic surgery does touch on some of this punk.
+- Already, cloning is being carried out with animals on small levels, transsexual operations, body modifications with used from animal parts which few subcultures are adopting with punk and plastic surgery does touch on some of this punk.

 - Looking forward, nanotechnology has gotten a huge boost by integrating with microscopic organisms, and there have been other breakthroughs, like a prototypical memory storage device utilizing salmon DNA.